Search

 Technical file :

-The study carried out by EOLIOS concerns the sizing and implementation of cooling tower systems on the roof of an ICPE (Installations Classées Protection de l’Environnement) data center.
+The study carried out by EOLIOS concerns the sizing and implementation of cooling towers (TAR) on the roofs of ICPE (Installations Classées Protection de l’Environnement) offices.

 Cooling towers: Operating principle